 Exactly, but there is a doctor supervising the whole thing now.
 There were some grievances because some people brought their own nails.
 The doctor told them that they had to use the nails that were provided on the site because they are clean and there were too many health problems because of the dirty nails.
 There are three men approaching the cross.
 They cut them and torture them a bit and then they hang there, for about five minutes.
 The physicians take them down and the next go up.
 There is a small queue.

 How exactly are they crucified?

-The nails in the feet and the hands are about five centimetres long and they go through the body.
+The nails in the feet and the hands are about five centimeters long and they go through the body.
 But there is a little pedestal on the cross, on which they can stand, so they don‘t hang completely.
 The nails are driven in by the Romans.
 You can hear when they meet the wood.
-There are three women there, too.
+There are three women too.
 Mary and two other ones, completing the scene.